-Evidence-Based, Promising, Trauma-Informed and Culturally Responsive Services recommendations for improved service delivery and to provide outside verification to certify the Probation Department's level of trauma-informed transformation.
+Evidence-Based, Promising, Trauma-Informed and Culturally Responsive Practices

+Mendocino County has participated in the Trauma Informed Implementation Project (TIIP) with the California Center of Excellence for Trauma Informed Care and Mendocino County Youth Project.
 Mendocino County Probation Department has been assessed by the California Center of Excellence for Trauma Informed Care for its department baseline agency report and recommendation.
 Staff have received training as participants of the TIIP.
-MCJH staff will continue to receive ongoing training.
 Additionally, Mendocino County can use the resources offered through the PACEs Connection a social network for Positive & Adverse Childhood Experiences and agencies implementing trauma-informed and resilience-building practices made available by CASA of Mendocino County.